morikuni/failure/README.md

 ## Example

-Let's define your application error codes and work with it.
+The failure works with error codes you defined for your application.

 ```go
 package main